how-to

 3. You Stand in the Same Spot on the Tee Box Every Time

 The tee box gives you two club lengths of depth and the full width of the markers.
-That's over 40 square feet (3.7 sq m) of real estate.
+That's over 40 square feet of real estate.
 Most golfers walk up, tee it between the markers, and aim down the middle.
 Every hole, same spot.

 This is a decision error, not a swing error.